RushitSaliya/Journal/README.txt

 # Journal
-Desktop application for keep eye daily expense in very efficient way
+Desktop application for keep eye on daily expense in very efficient way